 - In your HTML in CodePen, remove any suppress setting script that you might have added when trying out the other examples.

 - Add the following script before the widget code snippet in the HTML editor.

 In the script, you set the suppress setting to true for Contact Form and Help Center so they’re not available in the widget.
 For Chat, you used the select property to set the department name. sales is the value you assigned to the department variable, which is the department you set up in the Chat settings.

 Go ahead and test the widget.
 Only the chat channel is available, and agents in the sales department can view and respond to messages on the page.
-Note that the chat widget button on the web page only appears when there’s an agent actively viewing the conversation in Chat.
+Note that the chat widget button on the web page only appears when there’s an agent available online in Chat.